TailWind76/React-Component-PieChart/README.md

-# Slider Component Usage Documentation
+# Popup Component Usage Documentation

-The Slider component provides a customizable slider to display content as slides.
+The Popup component provides a customizable modal popup that can be shown or hidden.
+It supports various animation types to create visually appealing transitions.

 ## Installation

-To use the Slider component in your project, make sure you have React installed and then run the following command:
+To use the Popup component in your project, make sure you have React installed, and then run the following command:

 ```bash
 npm install --save react